 - b.
 The following indicators of financial stability will also be examined: - i.
 The Current Ratio - ii.
 Past due liabilities - iii.
 Working capital - iv.
 Stockholder equity or net worth - D. The institution will adhere to generally accepted accounting principles (GAAP) in the maintenance of its financial records and provides an income/expense statement and a balance sheet annually using the financial form provided by CPSCR. - a.
 Institutions reporting gross tuition between \$500,000 and \$1,000,000 are required to submit a Certified Public Accountant (CPA) financial review of the most recently completed fiscal year. - b.
-Institutions reporting gross tuition over \$1,000,000 are required to submit a CPA prepared independent financial audit of the most recently completed fiscal year. - i.
-All accredited Title IV institutions must submit CPA prepared independent financial audits for previous two-years of operation. - E. A non-accredited institution seeking initial authorization: - a.
+Institutions reporting gross tuition over \$1,000,000 are required to submit a CPA-prepared independent financial audit of the most recently completed fiscal year. - i.
+All accredited Title IV institutions must submit CPA-prepared independent financial audits for the previous two-years of operation. - E. A non-accredited institution seeking initial authorization: - a.
 Must have unrestricted cash on hand in the amount of 120 days projected expenses available and: - b.
-Provide a projected income/expense statement and a balance sheet for two 12-month fiscal years using the financial form provided by CPSCR. - F. Instructional resources must be adequate and available for individual student use. - G. Any registered institution wishing to offer occupational associate degree programs must provide proof of current unencumbered accreditation by an accrediting agency recognized/authorized by the United States Department of Education.
+Provide a projected income/expense statement and a balance sheet for two 12-month fiscal years using the financial form provided by CPSCR. - F. Instructional resources must be adequate and available for individual student use. - G. Any registered institution wishing to offer occupational associate degree programs must provide proof of current unencumbered accreditation by an accrediting agency recognized/authorized by the United States Department of Education. - H. Initial and Renewal Applications include the submission of up to five new programs.
+Institutions adding additional programs will have to add the applicable fees according to the published Schedule of Fees (Appendix A).